ultrasage-danz/Police-data-Analysis/README.md

 # Police Dataset Analysis

-This Jupyter Notebook contains an analysis of a police dataset using Pandas DataFrames.
+This Jupyter Notebook contains an analysis using Pandas DataFrames of a police dataset containing information from January 2005 to December 2012.

 ## Steps: